How To Train A Dog...

 **Calls from a mobile will be set at your network providers standard rate, but calling a landline or mobile without any cross network minutes may cost more.

-(t) Travel Expences may need to be met, which may include overnight accomodation.
+(t) Travel Expences may need to be met, which may include overnight accommodation.